-The assessment of a non-financial risks/AMC specific risks and the associated control environment is carried out through the Risk and Control Assessment (RCA).
-RCA process is a structured review of the material risks facing AMIN and the effectiveness of the mitigating controls in place to manage those risks, in order to assess whether risks are being managed within 'appetite'.
-The RCA process is designed to provide AMIN with a forward-looking view of AMC specific risks and to help to determine proactively whether these risks are controlled within acceptable levels.
+The assessment of a non-financial risks/AMC specific risks and the associated control environment is carried out through the Risk and Control Self-Assessment (RCSA).
+RCSA process is a structured review of the material risks facing AMIN and the effectiveness of the mitigating controls in place to manage those risks, in order to assess whether risks are being managed within 'appetite'.
+The RCSA process is designed to provide AMIN with a forward-looking view of AMC specific risks and to help to determine proactively whether these risks are controlled within acceptable levels.
 This process also helps in understanding material risks, potential costs and resourcing requirements associated with controls as well as developing internal control monitoring plans specific to these risk issues.
-RCAs are reviewed and refreshed atleast annually and dynamically updated based on trigger events including such events defined in the SEBI RMF Circular.
-A trigger event is any occurrence which necessitates the full or partial reassessment of any component within an RCA (including but not limited to its configuration and scoping) to ensure it remains representative of the risk faced by the entity.
-RCA process helps in monitoring effectiveness of policies and controls and introduces enhancements and provides assurance on policy compliance.
+RCSAs are reviewed and refreshed atleast on semi-annual basis and dynamically updated based on trigger events including such events defined in the SEBI RMF Circular.
+A trigger event is any occurrence which necessitates the full or partial reassessment of any component within an RCSA (including but not limited to its configuration and scoping) to ensure it remains representative of the risk faced by the entity.
+RCSA process helps in monitoring effectiveness of policies and controls and introduces enhancements and provides assurance on policy compliance.

-RCA process helps AMIN in assessing both the Inherent Risk as well as Residual Risk that a business can face from the HSBC risk taxonomy perspective.
+RCSA process helps AMIN in assessing both the Inherent Risk as well as Residual Risk that a business can face from the HSBC risk taxonomy perspective.
 Against each of the risks in the taxonomy, individual sub-level risks and specific controls are developed and housed in a Risk and Control library.
-Fundamental to the RCA process is assessing the Inherent Risk as well as Residual Risk for each sub-level risk and assigning a dedicated Risk Owners, Control Owners, and Risk Stewards for these risks.
-Inherent Risk is defined as 'the maximum plausible impact before considering the effectiveness of the key controls in place.
-Residual Risk is defined as 'the level of risk remaining once Inherent Risk has been mitigated through the application of Key Controls.
+Fundamental to the RCSA process is assessing the Inherent Risk as well as Residual Risk for each sub-level risk and assigning a dedicated Risk Owners and Control Owners for these risks.
+Inherent Risk is defined as 'the maximum plausible impact over the next 12 months before considering the effectiveness of the key controls in place.
+Residual Risk is defined as 'the level of risk remaining over the next 12 months once Inherent Risk has been mitigated through the application of Key Controls.
 Once the level of inherent risk has been established, the next stage is to separately assess the residual risk which remains once the mitigating effect of the current control environment has been taken into account.
+The assessment of current control environment involves review of control effectiveness and identifying control weakness.
+The control weakness can be identified basis occurrence of any incident, independent assessment by internal/external auditors etc. which shall be taken into consideration to strengthen the control environment.
+If control weaknesses are found to exist, they must be documented and be the subject of appropriate and prompt corrective action plan.
+The department/function head shall initiate corrective action plan and thereafter track resolution.